 The history of Icelandic horses is a remarkable tale that stretches back millennia.
 Originating from the Norse settlers who arrived in Iceland during the 9th and 10th centuries, these horses were brought from mainland Scandinavia and the British Isles.

 Over the centuries, they have evolved in relative isolation on the island, leading to the pure and unique breed we see today.
-This isolation was mainly due to strict laws against horse importation to Iceland, ensuring the breed's genetic purity preservation.
+In 982 AD, the Icelandic Althing (parliament) banned the importation of horses, and the rule still holds: once a horse leaves Iceland, it can never return.
+This strict policy has preserved the breed's genetic purity for more than 1,000 years.

-Icelandic horses are tiny, often pony-sized, but incredibly sturdy and resilient, essential for survival in Iceland's harsh and rugged terrain.
+Icelandic horses are often pony-sized, standing 13–14 hands tall and weighing 330–380 kg (730–840 lb), but they are incredibly sturdy and resilient, essential for survival in Iceland's harsh and rugged terrain.
 Early Icelandic settlers relied on horses for transportation and agricultural tasks.

 One of the most distinctive features of Icelandic horses is their five natural gaits.
-While most horse breeds have three, Icelandic horses can perform two additional speeds: the tölt, known for its smoothness and allows for comfortable high-speed travel, and the flying pace, a fast gait used mainly in racing.
+While most horse breeds have three, Icelandic horses can perform two additional gaits: the tölt, known for its smoothness and comfortable high-speed travel, and the flying pace, a fast gait used mainly in racing.

 Throughout Iceland's history, these horses have been more than just animals; they've been integral to the nation's cultural identity and folklore, symbolizing strength and endurance.
 They remain a cherished part of Icelandic culture, embodying its heritage and spirit.